-The Building Yourself Up programme is a new project for 2017, offering group and individual support for twenty women who are currently not working.
+The Building Yourself Up programme, our women’s employability project for 2017, is now complete.
+We offered group and individual support for twenty women who were currently not working.

 - Individual support from a qualified and experienced mentor to identify and work towards her goals

 - All kinds of taster activities, including health and well-being activities, ideas for enterprise, arts and crafts, and practical skills.
 These sessions are all run by local women who have set up their own services or businesses and can offer advice and support on the way.

 - Access to accredited learning to help take next steps.
 We can provide courses on personal development, setting up an enterprise, health and safety, working with wood, horticulture, creative writing, skills for working with people such as mentoring skills, and working in the service industries, such as cleaning, housekeeping, hospitality.

 - Support for getting into further learning, volunteering, work or enterprise.

 The programme was run at a range of venues including: